Tatsuya Egawa

 Tatsuya Egawa (江川 達也, Egawa Tatsuya) is a Japanese manga artist and film director.
 He is probably best known for his Golden Boy manga series, which debuted in 1992.
-Egawa is known for his drawings of over-the-top facial expressions always crediting the staff of his creations, even on the covers (crediting the works to "Egawa and his assistants").
+Egawa is known for his drawings of over-the-top facial expressions and for always crediting the staff of his creations, even on the covers (crediting the works to "Egawa and his assistants").
 Kōsuke Fujishima, who is known as the creator of Oh My Goddess, was once one of Egawa's assistants.

 Early life

 Egawa was born in Chikusa-ku, Nagoya, Aichi Prefecture, Japan.
 He has a degree in mathematics and taught junior high mathematics for five months before transitioning into the manga industry.

 Career

 Egawa moved to Tokyo to work under manga artist Hiroshi Motomiya for four months in 1983.
-His big break came when his story "Don't Give Up" won Comic Morning's open contest.
+His big break came when his story "Don't Give Up" won Comic Mornings open contest.
 His first serialized series was Be Free! for Comic Morning, where he was recommended by Hiroshi.

 Egawa has cited manga artists Go Nagai and Shigeru Mizuki as influences.